LFBZ is the ICAO code for Biarritz-Anglet-Bayonne Airport (IATA BIQ), located in Biarritz/Anglet/Bayonne, France.

-Biarritz-Anglet-Bayonne Airport (LFBZ) is a medium airport in Biarritz/Anglet/Bayonne, NAQ, France.
+Biarritz-Anglet-Bayonne Airport (LFBZ) is a medium airport in Biarritz/Anglet/Bayonne, France.
 Pilots and dispatchers reference it by ICAO code LFBZ or IATA code BIQ.
 It sits in Europe.

 Biarritz-Anglet-Bayonne Airport is a regional commercial airport that doubles as a busy private-aviation base.
 Operators benefit from full instrument approaches and an FBO infrastructure scaled for regular jet traffic, often without the congestion of the nearest major hub.